Teaching and Learning

 Most modules you will be taking have coursework.
 Typically you will be given sets of questions to answer, often requiring significant study and research to do properly.
 Each coursework will have a deadline and submission instructions.

 If you are an undergraduate or MSc student then coursework for Computer Science (COMP) modules is either submitted on paper to the departmental office or electronically via Moodle.
-For coursework handed in to the departmental office the deadline is 12 noon on the day of submission.
-For electronic submission, the deadline is 11.55 pm on submission day.
+For coursework handed in to the departmental office, or as an electronic submission, such as via Moodle, the deadline is 12 noon on the day of submission.
 When work is submitted to the departmental office a coversheet must be printed out, filled-in, signed and attached to the work.

 Note that arrangements for coursework submission for modules run by other departments might be different - make sure you check in advance.